samuelleavin/sd-sweater/docs/README.md

 - Extracting and abstracting the rules.
 I did include a document with some thoughts about the abstraction to make.
 - Adding tests.
 - Modularization: extraction and separation of enums, and other objects inside the `index.js` to improve organization.
+- roll up or some other tool to package the tool (no `cd src` required)